 Bahia was one of the first hotels on Medano Beach.
 The property on which Bahia was constructed had the been the home of fisherman Oscar Montaño Herrera.
 Known as Don Yoka, Herrera was a pioneer of Los Cabos’ fishing industry.
 When the land on which he resided became available, developer Juan Esquivel saw an opportunity: build accommodation and welcome the world to experience the perfection of Medano.
-Built on a hill with sweeping views of the bay, the Bahia hosted its first guests in the 198X.

 The opportunity seen by Mr. Esquivel was equally appealing 20 years later, when Lee Vosburgh saw the hotel while on vacation in Cabo San Lucas in 2005.
 Within two years he had a compiled a group of investors, who purchased the hotel in 2007.
 Medano had changed in the intervening years – hotels and other tourism infrastructure had risen around it, and Cabo was booming.
 Even without its unobstructed ocean views, the American investors saw Bahia for what it was: pure potential, in one of the most ideal locations imaginable.
 An opportunity not to be passed up.